sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019-part2.md

 The ability to cleanly express interfaces is the most visible improvement in VHDL 2019.
 It drastically improves the readability and maintainability of VHDL designs.
-As shown in the examples, the provided features are very flexible and allow the designer to model any interface.
+As shown in the examples, the provided features are very flexible and enable the designer to model any interface.

 # References